ickb/v1-core/README.md

 npm link @ickb/lumos-utils@1.0.0
 ```

-3. Build and deploy the release version of contracts on devnet:
+3. Build and deploy the release version of contracts on devnet and generate a `config.json`:

 ```bash
 npm run deploy release devnet